edheltzel/dotfiles/README.md

   - misc dotfiles that are stored in the $HOME directory
 - git (git/)
   - git configuration
+- zsh (zsh/)
+  - Zsh configuration files (this kind of sort of mimics fish - WIP)
 - fish (fish/)
   - XDG Base Directory – Reference: [XDG Base Directory][XDGRef] for more information.
 To edit/set the XDG Base Directory variables, you can edit the `~/fish/.config/fish/conf.d/paths.fish` file.
 Hopefully, this will keep the `$HOME` directory clean and organized.
 - nvim (nvim/)